 This is also why people can’t just tell themselves that they’re a babe magnet when they know that they’re not.
 The brain is going to fight against that and whoever tries to lie to themselves will fail.

-But we’re not going to lie to ourselves, we’re going to accept where we are at the moment.
+Therefore, we will not going to lie to ourselves, we’re going to accept where we are at the moment.
 Where we are is not where we want to be, but we will get there.

 But that isn’t the final step, this technique keeps going.